Q&A: Evolution, Creationism and Intelligent Design

 This section lists numerous questions in the area of evolution, creationism and intelligent design and related topics, and then presents answers based on best available scholarship.
 This material was assembled by the editor, except where otherwise indicated.
 Each page linked to below includes detailed references.

-- Does the notion of irreducible complexity pose significant challenges to evolution?
+- Does irreducible complexity pose a significant challenge to evolution?

 - Can an evolutionary program generate English text?